pwkraft/pwkraft-old.github.io/research.md

 _Working Paper of the Mannheim Center for European Social Research_: 148. <a href="http://www.mzes.uni-mannheim.de/publications/wp/wp-148.pdf">(pdf)</a>

-# Selected Work in Progress
+# Manuscripts Under Review

 **Why Knowledge is Not Good Enough: Examining Individual Preconditions for Strategic Voting** \\
-with Lukas Stoetzer and Benjamin Schlegel. _Under review_.
+with Lukas Stoetzer and Benjamin Schlegel.

 **Reliable Sources?
 Correcting Misinformation in Polarized Media Environments** \\
-with Nicholas R. Davis, Taraleigh Davis, Amanda Heideman, Jason T. Neumeyer, and Shin Young Park. _Under review_.
+with Nicholas R. Davis, Taraleigh Davis, Amanda Heideman, Jason T. Neumeyer, and Shin Young Park.

-**Complaints About Police Misconduct Have Adverse Effects for Black Citizens** \\
+**The Perils of Protest: Complaints About Police Misconduct Have Adverse Effects for Black Citizens** \\
-with Benjamin J. Newman. _Under review_.
+with Benjamin J. Newman.

+**Glass Half-Full or Half Empty: Does Optimism about Women’s Representation in Elected Office Affect Political Interest and Efficacy?** \\
+with Kathleen Dolan.

+# Selected Work in Progress

 **Everyone Cares about Fairness: Why Morality Doesn't Fit in a Bag of Words** \\
 with Robert Klemmensen and Erik Gahner Larsen. _In preparation for submission_.